 The average shield has 16-20 hitpoints.
 On the extreme low end, Boko shields have 5.
 Spiked Boko, Dragonbone Boko, and Lizal Shields have 7 or 8 points.

 No major surprise.
-Those are all meant to be throwaway shields.
+Those are all designed to be throwaway shields.

 Although, five shields have special modifiers for hitpoint depreciation.
 This makes them more durable than they appear at first glance: